hirokoymj/javascriptmas2024/day-13/README.md

   for (let bill of bills) {
     switch (bill) {
       case 5:
-        return false; //Exits for...of loop and returns "false", which is the result of this function. case 10:
+        return false; //Ends this function and return "false". case 10:
       case 20:
     }
   }
-  return true; // Returns "true" if there is no false returns in the switch condition.
+  return true; // /Ends this function and return "true".
 }
 ```